GSNCodes/YOLOv3_Object_Detection_OpenCV/README.md

 <img src ='Images/Output1.png' width = 500>

 ## Notes
 The code is written in such a way that it searches for the configuration, weights, and class-names file in the current working directory, if nothing is passed in as arguments.
-So please make sure you provide the path explicitly if you're files are in another directory using the arguments given above.
+So please make sure you provide the path explicitly if your files are in another directory using the arguments given above.

 Happy Learning People !
 Keep chasing your dreams ! ⭐️